awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/enable-as-instance-metrics.md

 # Configure monitoring for Auto Scaling instances<a name="enable-as-instance-metrics"></a>

-Amazon EC2 can enable detailed monitoring when it is launching EC2 instances in your Auto Scaling group\.
-You configure monitoring for Auto Scaling instances using a launch template or launch configuration\.
+Amazon EC2 collects and processes raw data from instances into readable, near real\-time metrics that describe the CPU and other usage data for your Auto Scaling group\.
+You can configure the interval for monitoring these metrics by choosing one\-minute or five\-minute granularity\.

-Monitoring is enabled whenever an instance is launched, either basic monitoring \(five\-minute granularity\) or detailed monitoring \(one\-minute granularity\)\.
+Instance monitoring is enabled whenever an instance is launched, using either basic monitoring \(five\-minute granularity\) or detailed monitoring \(one\-minute granularity\)\.
 For detailed monitoring, additional charges apply\.
 For more information, see [Amazon CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/) and [Monitoring your instances using CloudWatch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+Before creating an Auto Scaling group, you should create a launch template or launch configuration that permits the type of monitoring that is appropriate to your application\.
+If you add a scaling policy to your group, we strongly recommend that you use detailed monitoring to get metric data for EC2 instances at a one\-minute granularity, because that achieves a faster response to changes in load\.

 **Topics**
 + [Enable detailed monitoring \(console\)](#enable-detailed-monitoring-console)